 Setsuo Kato, photo-journalist, was born in Tokyo and studied journalism at Waseda University.
 He joined Keystone Press Tokyo in 1966.
 He came to London in 1970 to study photo-journalism at College of Journalism in Fleet Street.
 He has widely worked as a freelance journalist for Japanese newspapers, magazines, radio and TV covering mainly Britain and Europe.
 He has published 12 books.
 From 1991 to 2002 he published own newspaper ‘The Nichi-ei Times’ serving the Japanese community in the UK.
 He is the editor of the Nippon Club (society for Japanese companies) and currently is teaching photography in London.
 He was a Japan Liaison Advisor for the Leach Pottery Restoration Project 2004 – 2008, and is a founder of the Japanese Resident Association in the UK (JA).

 Richard Hays – Treasurer

 Dr Soong Moon Kang – Secretary

-Soong is an assistant professor in Management Science and Innovation at University College London.
+Dr Kang is an Associate Professor in Management Science and Innovation at University College London.
 His teaching and research interests include business strategy, innovation, entrepreneurship, social network analysis and complex systems.
 Prior to his academic career, Soong had an extensive industry experience in Europe, Asia and the U.S.A.
 He worked as a manager for market analysis and business strategy for Snecma in Paris, and as a consultant in corporate strategy for LG in Seoul.
 In Silicon Valley, he co-founded an Internet company, and he was a consultant and advisor to many start-up companies, venture capitalists, and large corporations, including Daimler.
 He holds a Ph.D. in Management Science and Engineering, a M.A. in Sociology and a M.S. in Engineering-Economic Systems from Stanford University, and a degree of Diplom-Ingenieur in Mechanical Engineering from Technische Universität Berlin.

 Founder and Director